 There is nothing more wonderful than setting other people freeAlice Walker

-Alice Walker was expressing her feeling about how her writing has liberated the minds of readers across the globe and from her words, she sees that as the most wonderful of feelings.
-Alice Walker has always been an advocate of collectivism and altruism and so these words resonate with her ideologies.
+Alice Walker was expressing her feeling about how her writing has liberated the minds of readers across the globe, and from her words, she sees that as the most wonderful of feelings.
+Alice Walker has always been an advocate of collectivism and altruism, and so these words resonate with her ideologies.

-These words also encourage one to not only seek one’s liberation, but also that of others.
+These words also encourage one to seek not only one’s liberation but also that of others.